jadecarino/membership-system/README.md

 To build the application and deploy it to Open Liberty, please follow the instructions below:

-1. Clone this Github repository to your machine.
+1. If you haven't already downloaded the source code, clone this Github repository to your machine.
 Use your Terminal to navigate to the directory you want to place the repo, and run the command
     ```sh
     git clone https://github.com/jadecarino/membership-system.git
     ```